MysteriousX0214/Review-Service/README.md

 # A backend system for review service using Golang.
+The project is the modified version of Qimi's online courses.
+If there is any inferingement, please contact me for deletion.
 ## QuickView For Codes

 **review-service**:providing Remote Process Calls for users, stores and audits.